dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 and waved it away as possibly unoccupied or far down the readiness chain.
 It’s a beautiful example of confirmation bias.
-I don’t want any enemy in Eskisehir, I haven’t spotted any enemy hanging around outside in Eskisehir, therefore there are no enemy in Eskisehir!
+I don’t want any enemy in Eskisehir, I haven’t spotted any enemy hanging around outside in Eskisehir, therefore there are no enemy in Eskisehir\!
 Wrong….

 The enemy has sprung an entire “new” airbase on me, but fortunately I have a “new” airbase too.
 I’ve got a dozen MiG-29s at my closest base at